How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 So What is an Emotional Vampire?

-An emotional vampire is someone who unconsciously evokes emotions in others specifically to feed on the triggered emotional energy.
+An emotional vampire is someone who consciously or unconsciously evokes emotions in others specifically to feed on the triggered emotional energy.

 Related terms include energy vampires, psychic vampires, psychopaths, sociopaths, witches, warlocks, and archons.